 The Second World War

 World War II marked a watershed moment in African-American history.
 It brought economic opportunities and opened new avenues for participation in American society.
-On the eve of the war, roughly 75 percent of American blacks lived in the South, two-thirds of them in rural areas.
-For the year 1939, 87 percent of black families were estimated to live below the federal poverty level (compared to less than half of white families), and blacks’ per capita income was 39 percent that of whites.
-The war effort produced immense change by renewing the Great Migration, which had stalled during the Great Depression.
+On the eve of the war, roughly 75 percent of the African-American population lived in the South; and two-thirds of the total number of southern African Americans lived in rural areas.
+For the year 1939, 87 percent of black families were estimated to live below the federal poverty level (compared to less than half of white families), and their per capita income was 39 percent that of whites.
+But the war effort produced immense change and renewed the Great Migration, which had stalled during the Great Depression.
 Between 1940 and 1960, more than 4.5 million African Americans emigrated from the South to the urban North and the West.
-During the war years alone, approximately 700,000 black civilians left the South for destinations such as Los Angeles to take industrial jobs created by the demands of full-scale mobilization and to seek opportunities for political participation that did not exist in the South—where less than 5 percent of blacks were allowed to vote.49
+During the war years alone, approximately 700,000 black civilians left the South for destinations such as Los Angeles to take industrial jobs created by the demands of full-scale mobilization.
+Along the way, they also pursued opportunities for political participation that did not exist in the South—where less than 5 percent of black citizens could vote.49

 Wartime experiences also mobilized black political activism.
-Enrollment in the NAACP, which soared from 50,000 on the eve of U.S. intervention in the war to 450,000 in 1946, constituted one measure of renewed political activity.
+In one measure of renewed political activity, enrollment in the NAACP soared from 50,000 to 450,000 during the course of the war.
 The organization’s “Double V” campaign, with its slogan “Democracy Abroad—At Home,” called for victory over fascism abroad and victory over racism at home.
-In A Rising Wind (1945), influential NAACP Secretary Walter White suggested that although African Americans were maltreated and maligned even during the war effort, they were too resilient to wallow in “defeatist disillusionment.”
-Instead, White predicted, as the United States demobilized its wartime effort against the Axis Powers, homeward-bound African-American servicemen would enlist in the effort to conquer Jim Crow, “convinced that whatever betterment of their lot is achieved must come largely from their own efforts.
-They will return determined to use those efforts to the utmost.”53 In this way African Americans’ wartime experiences helped foster the modern civil rights movement.
+In his 1945 book A Rising Wind, influential NAACP Secretary Walter White wrote that African Americans would not succumb to “defeatist disillusionment” despite being maltreated and maligned even during the war effort.
+Instead, White predicted that as the United States demobilized after defeating the Axis Powers, homeward-bound African-American servicemen would enlist in the effort to conquer Jim Crow, “convinced that whatever betterment of their lot is achieved must come largely from their own efforts.
+They will return determined to use those efforts to the utmost.”53 In this way the wartime experiences of African Americans helped foster the modern civil rights movement.

 Fair Employment Practices Committee

-Roosevelt’s order also created the Fair Employment Practices Committee (FEPC) in the federal Office of Personnel Management to investigate complaints about hiring practices.
-Thousands availed themselves of the FEPC mechanism, though it drew harsh criticism from opponents of the administration’s New Deal programs and racial conservatives.
-In May 1944, congressional opponents of the FEPC, led by Representative Malcolm C. Tarver of Georgia, introduced a measure to repeal the $500,000 annual appropriation for the committee, presenting arguments on several fronts.
-Tarver suggested that the FEPC was an executive fiat “and does not have the approval or legislative sanction of Congress.”57 Segregationist and avowed New Deal foe John Elliott Rankin of Mississippi declared that the FEPC was“ beginning of a communistic dictatorship, the likes of which America never dreamed.”58
+Roosevelt’s order also created the Fair Employment Practices Committee (FEPC) in the federal Office of Personnel Management to investigate complaints about discrimination in hiring.
+Thousands availed themselves of the FEPC mechanism, though it drew harsh criticism from opponents of the administration’s New Deal programs and segregationists.
+In May 1944, congressional opponents of the FEPC, led by Representative Malcolm C. Tarver of Georgia, introduced a measure to repeal the $500,000 annual appropriation for the committee.
+Tarver suggested that the FEPC was an executive fiat “and does not have the approval or legislative sanction of Congress.”57 Segregationist and avowed New Deal foe John Elliott Rankin of Mississippi declared that the FEPC was the “beginning of a communistic dictatorship, the likes of which America never dreamed.”58

 49For a comparative perspective on changing African-American demographics from the 1930s to the 1980s, see Gerald D. Jaynes and Robin M. Williams, Jr., A Common Destiny: Blacks and American Society (Washington, DC: National Academy Press, 1989): 35–42, 271–287.
 Statistics cited in this paragraph are drawn from pages 35, 271.
 A contemporaneous and hugely influential account of the plight of wartime blacks in the American South is Gunnar Myrdal’s An American Dilemma: The Negro Problem and Modern Democracy (New York: Harper Publishers, 1944).
 For a concise summary of African-American participation in the war and its impact on civil rights, see Kennedy, Freedom From Fear: 761–776.
 For a standard account of the home front during the war, see John Morton Blum, V Was for Victory: Politics and American Culture During World War II (New York: Harcourt, Brace, Jovanovich, 1976).
 For more on desegregation of the military, see Richard M. Dalfiume, Desegregation of the U.S. Armed Forces (Columbia: University of Missouri Press, 1969).